 So now you have some good reasons to consider an existing website, but there’s also some good reasons to start building a website from scratch anyway.
 Even if you have the budget the purchase one.
 It’s up to you to consider which of the reasons is most important.
 Every person is different and should choose their own path.

-If you decide to buy instead of build, think about where you want to buy it as well, will you go private, marketplace, broker?
+If you decide to buy instead of build, think about where you want to buy it as well, will you go private, use a marketplace like Motioninvest or a broker?
 There’s pro’s and con’s to all of them.

 Keep us up to date on your journey.
 We love hearing success stories.